Eric is an amateur birder and photographer who is amazed by the natural world just about every day.

 Bird feeders have been blamed for the spread of disease among the avian populations, and it’s a legitimate concern.
 And, while it’s extremely unlikely, there is chance birds can carry diseases that could be transmitted to humans as well.
 Is this a good reason to stop feeding the birds?

 Any place wild animals congregate always presents the potential for disease to spread.
 In a natural situation, birds are dispersed throughout the ecosystem and have fewer opportunities for contact with each other.
 At a bird feeder, disease has the perfect opportunity to multiply from bird to bird.6

 Several steps can drastically reduce the chances of a bird feeder becoming a disease haven, and a little work on your part can help control this problem.
 Feeders should be cleaned every couple of weeks with a 10% non-chlorinated bleach solution.
 If you see a great deal of seed waste or bird dropping in the area you may wish to increase this to weekly cleanings.

 The area beneath a feeder where seed hulls accumulate should be raked and cleaned up at least weekly.
 This area where seeds fall is also where mice and other small rodents like to visit, so keeping this area clear may help to keep those little undesirables away.

-Seed must be stored in a dry, secure area to prevent mold growth and pillaging by rodents.
-Chipmunk, squirrels and mice can and will find creative ways to get into your seed, so it may take a little trial and error before you find a container to adequately deter them.
+The seed must be stored in a dry, secure area to prevent mold growth and pillaging by rodents.
+Chipmunks, squirrels, and mice can and will find creative ways to get into your seed, so it may take a little trial and error before you find a container to adequately deter them.

 Feeders and the surrounding areas should not have sharp edges that might cause injuries to birds and result in wounds that can become infected.